How to make loom bands for beginners – everything you need to know

 Method 3: How to use The Rainbow Loom

 The Rainbow Loom is one of our favourite tools for easy bracelet making.
 Most of the beginner kits below come with some variation of this handy tool.
-It is a large plastic block with a three rows of pegs sticking up from it.
-If you look closely, you’ll see the base block has arrows that guide you which way to work your bracelets – these can be really handy as it’s surprisingly easy to lose track of which direction you are working in so take a look at your loom and find the arrows before you begin.
+It is a large plastic block with three rows of pegs sticking up from it.
+The base block has arrows that guide you, this will help keep track of the direction you are working.

 For this beginner bracelet, you will need the following (you can get them all in this Loom Bands Starter Kit